I-85 shutdown following major accident involving fire engines & tractor trailers

-ROWAN COUNTY, N.C. — The southbound lanes of Interstate 85 were shutdown Tuesday morning following a major crash.
+ROWAN COUNTY, N.C. — The southbound lanes of Interstate 85 are shutdown Tuesday morning following a major crash.

 Rowan County Emergency Dispatch said several fire trucks were on the scene of an accident involving a tractor trailer when the trucks were struck by a second tractor trailer.